fmcooper/regret-equal-sm/README.md

 cat $INSTANCESFILE | parallel $PARALLEL_OPTS createInstance {}
 ```

-in order to stop the instances being overwritten.
+in order to stop instances being overwritten.

-* Alter any "runExperiments.sh" as described in section 6.
+* Alter any of script "runExperiments.sh" as described in section 6.
 * Change the value of "histogram" in the file "stats/stats.py" to "true" and update varible "exp_name" from
 ```
 exp_names = ['S6', 'S8', 'S10', 'S20', 'S30']